audathuynh/auth/README.md

 The server `S` uses the key K<sub>CS</sub> to encrypt the nounce n<sub>2</sub> to return to the client in the result.
 The client `C` can verify the result from the server `S` by using the key K<sub>CS</sub> to get the nounce n<sub>2</sub> and compare it with the nounce that the client `C` generated and sent in the step 3.

+## A proposed solutions for authentication and authorisation

+Will be added later.